Degree Programs in Civil Engineering

 The Civil Engineering degree may be taken as a single degree or as a combined degree with other faculties.
 The heart of all degrees is a core of 144 cp covering the fundamentals of Civil Engineering.

-The various degrees are listed below with links to the degree programs in CUSP.
+The various degrees are listed below with links to the degree programs in Sydney Courses.
 General descriptions of all Civil degrees may be found here

 Specialisation Streams (more explanation Specialisation Streams)